Submitty/submitty.github.io/_docs/developer/development_instructions.md

    you've uploaded to your VM installation.
 And it will erase any files you have created/edited within your VM that are not part of the shared directory of the Submitty working repository.
-It will also destroy the database, and any grading configuration or grading work that has been done._
+It will also destroy the databases, and any grading configuration or grading work that has been done._